awsdocs/amazon-s3-userguide/doc_source/restoring-objects-retrieval-options.md

 ## Provisioned capacity<a name="restoring-objects-expedited-capacity"></a>

-Provisioned capacity helps ensure that your retrieval capacity for expedited retrievals from S3 Glacier is available when you need it\.
+Provisioned capacity helps ensure that your retrieval capacity for expedited retrievals from S3 Glacier Flexible Retrieval is available when you need it\.
 Each unit of capacity provides that at least three expedited retrievals can be performed every 5 minutes, and it provides up to 150 MB/s of retrieval throughput\.

 If your workload requires highly reliable and predictable access to a subset of your data in minutes, you should purchase provisioned retrieval capacity\.
 Without provisioned capacity, expedited retrievals might not be accepted during periods of high demand\.
 If you require access to expedited retrievals under all circumstances, we recommend that you purchase provisioned retrieval capacity\.